guidance-guarantee-programme/pension_guidance/content/privacy.md

 During a Pension Wise guidance appointment questions will be asked about your personal and family affairs, financial arrangements and plans and general state of health.

-These details will be shared with our Pension Wise partners to provide you with a summary of your appointment.
-They may also be shared anonymously with third parties to help the government analyse and improve the performance of the service.
+These details will be used to provide you with a summary of your appointment.
+They may be used to help the government and third parties analyse and improve the performance of the service.

-If shared in this way, your information would be used only for this purpose and will not be disclosed any further.
+For digital versions of the appointment summary, your name and email address are shared with the Government Digital Service.
+If shared in this way, your information is used only for this purpose and will not be disclosed any further.

-If you have a telephone appointment, the call will be recorded and stored.
+For telephone appointments, calls are recorded and stored.

 ##How we use your information - website